Shooting at Arkansas car show kills at least 1, wounds 20

 DUMAS, Ark.
 (AP) — At least one person was killed and 20 others wounded, including children, in a shooting outside a car show in southeast Arkansas on Saturday evening, local police said.

-Dumas Police Chief Keith Finch provided the increased number of casualties but said it wasn’t immediately clear how many kids had been hurt.
+Dumas Police Chief Keith Finch provided the number of casualties but said it wasn’t immediately clear how many kids had been hurt.
+Additional information, including conditions of the wounded, wasn’t immediately available.

 One person was in custody, although there may have been multiple shooters, Finch told reporters.